-18 A ROW File is a collection of adjacent parcels/tax lots.
+19 A ROW File is a collection of adjacent parcels/tax lots.
 Therefore, a ROW File may contain more than one property.

-Figure 3-5.
-Estimated ROW Impacts
+FIGURE 3-5.
+ESTIMATED ROW IMPACTS

-The Revised Build Alternative would displace and relocate five commercial retail or service-related businesses, three landlord-operated businesses (properties owned for the sole purpose of leasing), eight personal properties (impacts requiring relocation of personal property from ROW, but no need for full relocation), and four outdoor advertising signs.
+The Revised Build Alternative would displace and relocate 11 commercial retail or service-related businesses, 3 landlord-operated businesses (properties owned for the sole purpose of leasing), 8 to 38 personal-only properties (items not attached to the real property that can be moved, with no need for full relocation), and 4 outdoor advertising signs.
 No residential displacements are anticipated.
-Displaced businesses are not "sole source" type businesses or unique to the surrounding community.
-Business relocations based on the conceptual layout would include a gas station/convenience store, paint store, a real estate/mortgage office, a tenant in the LeftBank Annex event center, and a plumbing supply store.
-Properties owned for the sole purpose of leasing to others are considered landlord-only business relocations of this type may be triggered depending on the purpose of the property ownership.
+Displaced businesses are not unique to the surrounding community.
+Business relocations based on the conceptual layout would include a landlord-only location, gas station/convenience store, paint store, a real estate/mortgage office, a tenant in the LeftBank Annex event center, and a plumbing supply store.
+Properties owned for the sole purpose of leasing to others are considered landlord-only business.
+Relocations of this type may be triggered depending on the purpose of the property ownership.
 For those properties displaced by the Revised Build Alternative, ODOT would provide a relocation assistance program.
 The URA ensures the fair and equitable relocation and re-establishment of persons, businesses, farms, and nonprofit organizations displaced as a result of federal or federally assisted programs.
 ODOT policy on relocations can be found in Chapter 6 of its Right of Way Manual (ODOT 2018a).

 Access (driveway) modifications, both temporary and permanent, are anticipated within the API to facilitate safer egress and ingress.
 Excluding the full acquisitions, five parcels have been identified that may require driveway access modifications.
-One of these is Madrona Studios, which is on the block bordered by N/NE Weidler, N Vancouver/NE Wheeler, and N Williams.
+One of these is Madrona Studios, which is on the block bordered by N Weidler, N Vancouver/N Wheeler, and N Williams.
 Impacts to access would be minimized or avoided during final design in collaboration with property owners.
 No driveways would need to be relocated.